david-c14/FuryStudio/doc/lib/c/imm.md

 # Imm functions `FuryUtils.h`

-The Imm functions handle are the base functions for handling images.
+The Imm functions are the base functions for handling images.
 All image formats in the library derive from Imm.

 typedef void* imm_p